Player6734/slskd-stats/README.md

 - Python 3.6+
 - SQLite3
 - PyQt5
+- matplotlib
+- mplcursors

 ## Installation

 1. Clone or download this repository to your local machine
-2. Ensure Python 3 and PyQt5 are installed
+2. Install dependencies: `pip3 install PyQt5 matplotlib mplcursors`
 3. Place your `transfers.db` file in the same directory as the script, or use the file browser to select database files

 ## Usage